Quick Guide: Fertilizer Basics for Indoors and Out

 Potassium:

 Potassium is incredibly important for the functions of a plants stomata (cells which aid in the movement of water, oxygen and carbon dioxide through the leaf surface) Potassium helps root systems to mature, starch and protein productions, and fortify plants against disease.
-While generally soils aren’t deficient in potassium it can be unavailable for plant uptake as it can be bonded to other minerals.
+While, generally, soils aren’t deficient in potassium, it can be unavailable for plant uptake as it can be bonded to other minerals.
 Plants without adequate potassium may wilt or have low heat tolerance.
 They can have stunted growth and small leaves.

-What type of fertilizer should we choose?
+what type of fertilizer should we choose?

+That all comes down to what you are looking to fertilize!
 There are several types of fertilizers available including liquids, slow release pellets, organic fertilizers and synthetic fertilizers.
 How do you know which type is best?
 And why do they all have different amounts of N-P-K?

 When should we fertilize?